Victims of sexual assault, relationship violence and stalking have several options and may choose to use one or more of the following:

-If you are sexually assaulted or raped on campus it is important that you get to a safe place, try to preserve all physical evidence and contact Public Safety immediately by dialing extension 5777 or call 911.
+If you are sexually assaulted or raped on campus, it is important that you get to a safe place, try to preserve all physical evidence, and contact the Department of Public Safety immediately by dialing x5777 or 911.
 We realize the decision to report and/or initiate a report or complaint is a difficult one.
-If at a later date the student decides to report an incident they can contact Public Safety.
-MVCC counselors create a safe, welcoming environment where they can help explain options, give information and provide emotional support while maintaining confidentiality.
+If at a later date the student decides to report an incident, they can contact the Department of Public Safety.
+MVCC counselors create a safe, welcoming environment where they can help explain options, give information, and provide emotional support while maintaining confidentiality.
 MVCC’s Counseling Center strongly recommends the Rape Crisis Hotline for every victim.
-The hotline can be reached 24 hours a day, 7 days a week, at 315-797-7740.
+The hotline can be reached 24 hours a day, seven days a week, at 315-797-7740.
 As a matter of policy, if the offender is affiliated with the College, the appropriate office (Judicial Affairs, Human Resources, or Academic Affairs) will be notified.

 Both the complainant and respondent in any violent crime are entitled to the same opportunities during a disciplinary hearing.
-Sanctions for violations of College policies regarding harassment, violence or sexual assault may include the following measures: residence hall dismissal, college dismissal, and legal action.
-Judicial Procedures are explained in further detail in the Student Handbook beginning on page 53.
-More information on policies and procedures can also be found at http://www.mvcc.edu/student-policies/miscellaneous-policies-procedures.
-Please also refer to the Public Safety homepage for the most current security procedures http://www.mvcc.edu/public_safety.
+Sanctions for violations of College policies regarding harassment, violence, or sexual assault may include the following measures:

 - Residence hall dismissal